Tintin in America: Second version, 1945

 In the 1940s, when Hergé's popularity had increased, he redrew many of the original black-and-white Tintin adventures in color using the ligne claire ("clear line") drawing style he had developed, so that they visually fitted in with the newer Tintin stories.
 Tintin in America was reformatted and colored in 1945 and saw publication in 1946.

 Various changes were made in the second edition.
 Some of the social commentaries regarding the poor treatment of Native Americans by the government were toned down.
-The name of the Native tribe was changed from the Orteils Ficelés("Tied Toes") to the Pieds Noirs ("Black Feet").
+The name of the Native tribe was changed from the Orteils Ficelés ("Tied Toes") to the Pieds Noirs ("Black Feet").
 Perhaps because Al Capone's power had diminished in the intervening years, Hergé depicted Capone's scarred face in the 1945 version.
 He removed the reference to Mary Pickford from the ceremonial dinner scene and deleted two Chinese hoodlums who tried to eat Snowy.
-References to Belgium was also removed, allowing the story to have a greater international appeal.
+References to Belgium were also removed, allowing the story to have a greater international appeal.